kadunicdervis16-beep/MSDS-Cosmology-S8-/README.md

 # MSDS Cosmology — The Complete Program
-### v² = 0.00017 AU² → Four Cosmological Tensions Resolved
+### v² = 0.00017 AU² → From "Stem Particle" to Dilaton Identity
 **Author:** Dervis Kadunic | Independent Researcher
-**Repository:** MSDS-Cosmology-S8 | March 2026
+**Repository:** MSDS-Cosmology-Identity | March 2026
-**Status:** 23 papers published (arXiv + Zenodo)
+**Status:** 30 papers published (arXiv + Zenodo)
-**Verdict:** Euclid (2025–2026) will decide
+**Verdict:** The Dilaton Identification (Paper XXX) closes the loop.

 ---

 ## 🧭 The Result in One Paragraph
-Starting from a single empirical scale — **v² = 0.00017 AU²** — this program derives a background-independent geometric engine that addresses the S8, Hubble, and Baryon Asymmetry tensions simultaneously with zero free parameters.
-By deriving the hierarchy factor **ε ≈ 0.1688** as a 3D geometric invariant (the "Metric Tax"), the program transitions from a dynamical model to a first-principles theory.
-The Hubble tension is predicted to **0.38%** accuracy, and the gravitational slip **η = 0.8617** remains the definitive 14σ test for Euclid (2025–2026).
+Starting from a single empirical scale — **v² = 0.00017 AU²** — this program identifies the MSDS scalar field as a **Dilaton**: the pseudo-Goldstone boson of broken scale invariance.
+By identifying this physical identity in **Paper XXX**, the program resolves the hierarchy factor **ε ≈ 0.1688** not just as a geometric tax, but as the explicit conformal breaking term of the vacuum.
+The Hubble tension is predicted to **0.38%** accuracy, and the "Atomic Handshake" (α/v² ≈ 14π - 1) locks the microscopic atom to the macroscopic $14\pi$ Schwarz P geometry of the vacuum.

 ---